 |Median Salary (2015)*||$52,630 for first-line supervisors of office and administrative support workers|

 Office managers aim to streamline business functions within an organization.
 While office managers exist in most businesses and organizations, ranging from government offices to private enterprises, their duties generally depend on the employer and the size of the organization.
 For example, an office manager for a small shop may play numerous roles from accounting to marketing, while an office manager for a government agency may have more specialized duties like ordering supplies and disseminating information.

 Office managers may be responsible for the general upkeep of the facility.
 They may make routine checks to ensure building safety and security.
 This may include checking doors and ensuring that security devices, like cameras and monitors, are functioning properly.
 Office managers may be responsible for fixing simple problems and contacting the appropriate technicians to troubleshoot more complex issues.

 Office managers may be responsible for greeting and interacting with clients, customers and others.
 This may include fielding questions from visitors and interviewing potential candidates for hire.
 These professionals may be responsible for overseeing and directing staff.

-According to the U.S. Bureau of Labor Statistics (BLS), office managers earned a median annual wage of $50,190 in 2013, with the top 10% of earners making more than $81,480 per year.
-The BLS indicated that office managers employed by the securities and commodity exchange industry received the highest wages at that time, followed by those working in computer and peripheral equipment manufacturing.
+According to the U.S. Bureau of Labor Statistics (BLS), supervisors of office and administrative support workers earned a median annual wage of $52,630 in 2015, with the top 10% of earners making more than $85,320 per year.
+The BLS indicated that office managers employed by the pipeline transportation and the securities and commodity exchange industries received the highest wages at that time, followed by those working in natural gas distribution, aerospace parts manufacturing and monetary authorities.

 Educational Requirements for an Office Manager